Florius87/BusTrackingWithESP32/README.md

 ## Features

 - **Real-time data** pulled from the open OVapi endpoint (`https://v0.ovapi.nl/tpc/{haltecode}`) every 60 s.
-- **Captive-portal config:** if your stored credentials fail, WiFiManager starts an “ESP32-Setup” AP so you can enter Wi-Fi details *and* your personal halte-code from a phone.:contentReference[oaicite:1]{index=1}
+- **Captive-portal config:** if your stored credentials fail, WiFiManager starts an “ESP32-Setup” AP so you can enter Wi-Fi details *and* your personal halte-code from a phone.
 - **Automatic NTP clock** for accurate “HH:MM” timestamp on the display.
 - **20 × 4 I²C LCD** with custom bars that indicate Wi-Fi signal strength.
 - **Smart formatting:** city names are abbreviated and long destinations are trimmed so everything fits on three lines.